hackwithcameron/CSharpLiveProject/README.md

 # C# Live Project

 ### Introduction
-Doing two week sprints using different programming languages has really helped me solidify my understanding of how full scale MVC web applications work, as well as using functions, and storing important information in a database.
-For this sprint I have been writing in C# which is a very powerful language, and can be used for all sorts of applications from smaller console apps to full scale websites.
-Being someone who primarily uses a Mac as my primary computer, I decided to test my knowledge with Windows OS this time around to be able to handle any situation.
-As you continue reading I will explain some challenges I had and how I overcame them to create the most functional UX as possible.
-Because in my opinion an app is only as good as the as the experience the end user has no matter how many features it has.
+Doing two-week sprints using different programming languages has really helped solidify my understanding of how full scale MVC web applications work, as well as using functions, and storing important information in a database.
+For this sprint I have been writing in C#, which is a very powerful language, and can be used for all sorts of applications from smaller console apps to full scale websites.
+Being someone who uses a Mac as my primary computer, I decided to test my knowledge with Windows OS this time around, so I'm able to handle any situation.
+As you continue reading I will explain some challenges I had and how I overcame them to create the most functional UX, as possible.
+Because, in my opinion, an app is only as good as the experience the user has, no matter how many features it has.

 Below are some examples of features I implemented.